andrew382/autocomplete_algorithm/README.md

 ## About the Algorithm

-This autocomplete algorithm memorizes a word by storing each letter and the number of occurences in nested dictionaries.
-Each letter in the word is a dictionary key to both the next letter and occurance count of the key letter.
-This allows for fast word candidate generation and minimzes the memory space required.
+This autocomplete algorithm memorizes a word by storing each letter and the number of occurrences in nested dictionaries.
+Each letter in the word is a dictionary key to both the next letter and occurrence count of the key letter.
+This allows for fast word candidate generation and minimizes the memory space required.

-## How To Use
+## How to Use

 ### Programming Language